Tag Archives: 1970

 George Harrison, MBE, may have found the subject matter “crap,” but in his role as musical prospector, he found value amidst the precious medals being discussed.
 Specifically some incidental music during the program — Johann Strauss’ “Kaiser Walzer” — sparked George at some point between 9:55 and 10:25 p.m.
 GMT the night of January 7.

 (George would have seen a different performance.
-This one is from 1987.)
+This one is from 1969 but from West German or Austrian television.)

 “That’s what gave me the idea.
 Suddenly, it was the bit where they were all coming in from the ball.
 I think it was Austria, and they all had their medals.
 And there was some music that was just playing … like a 3/4 thing.
 Some things like that happen where you just hear something, and it registers in your head as something else.
 And so I just had that in there, the waltz thing.